rasbt/pattern_classification/resources/data_glossary.md

 #### K-Means++ Clustering
 [[back to top](#table-of-contents)]

-A variant of [k-means](#k-means-clustering) where instead of choosing all initial centers randomly, the first is chosen randomly, the second chosen with probability proportional to the squared distance from the first, the third chosen with probability proportional to the square distance from the first two, etc.
+A variant of [k-means](#k-means-clustering) where instead of choosing all initial centers randomly, the first is chosen randomly, the second chosen with probability proportional to the squared distance from the first, the third chosen with probability proportional to the square distance from the first two, etc. See [this paper](http://ilpubs.stanford.edu:8090/778/1/2006-13.pdf).